jendave/roll-table-importer/README.md

 ### JSON

 For JSON, both files and pasted text can be used by the importer.

+The [Foundry VTT Tables Repository](https://github.com/foundry-vtt-community/tables) is a good source for random tables in JSON format.

 A structure similar to Foundry's interface for tables is valid.